 A British parliamentary report has criticized the Indian government for failing to protect religious minorities from violent Hindu hardliners.

 The Dec.
 31 report titled 'Commentary on the Current State of Freedom of Religion or Belief' said anti-conversion laws in seven of India's states are also used to threaten Muslims and Christians.

-, police registered a crime in only 12 cases," Michael said.
+"Despite hundreds of anti-Christians incidents, police registered a crime in only 12 cases," Michael said.
 "What is more shocking is the fact that the political leaders in the country have maintained a silence over the incidents and haven't condemned a single one."

 Ishmail Ahmad, a political commentator based in New Delhi, told ucanews.com that surveys reveal that minorities — especially Muslims and Christians — disapprove of the way the BJP government functions.

 Most he said do not want the BJP to retain power in India and will vote accordingly in the April election.

 India has some 170 million Muslims in a population of 1.2 billion people, according to official census.
 There are 28 million Christians scattered across the country.